-Ribonucleases (RNases) are very stable and active enzymes that generally do not require cofactors to function.
-Since RNases are difficult to inactivate and even minute amounts are sufficient to destroy RNA, do not use any plasticware or glassware without first eliminating possible RNase contamination.
-Great care should be taken to avoid inadvertently introducing RNases into the RNA sample during or after the purification procedure.
-To create and maintain an RNase-free environment, the following precautions must be taken during pretreatment and use of disposable and non-disposable vessels and solutions while working with RNA.
+Ribonucleases (RNAses) are very stable and active enzymes that generally do not require cofactors to function.
+Since RNAses are difficult to inactivate and even minute amounts are sufficient to destroy RNA, do not use any plasticware or glassware without first eliminating possible RNAse contamination.
+Great care should be taken to avoid inadvertently introducing RNAses into the RNA sample during or after the purification procedure.
+In order to create and maintain an RNAse-free environment, the following precautions must be taken during pretreatment and use of disposable and nondisposable vessels and solutions while working with RNA.